 Too hard on yourself

-The introspective correspondence continues with the answer of Iris, who asks Lucia why she is so hard on herself.
-(Here you can read the previous email)
+The introspective correspondence continues with Iris’ response to Lucia’s question about why she is so hard on herself.

 Hi Lucia,

-First, thanks for your e-mail.
-I have read it with great pleasure because its content is rich; you address many topics and all deserve to be explored.
-One of them touched me most deeply: that of the “inner judge (inner critic)”– the part of us that stands as the supreme judge of all our actions and choices, and is much harder than a court judge would be.
+First of all, thank you for your e-mail.
+I have read it with great pleasure because it is rich in content; you raise many issues and all of them deserve to be explored.
+One of them touched me the most: that of the “inner judge (inner critic)”– the part of us that stands as the supreme judge of all our actions and choices and is much harsher than a court judge would be.

-In fact, words like “perverse”, “monster”, “humanly unacceptable” harshly condemn your choices.
-Moving from the “inner judge” to a good and severe judge of the court, the words would be different — I think “complicated” instead of “perverse”.
-The same applies to the questions you ask, such as the question: “am I a monster?”
-It could be “Which part of me seeks this experience?” or “What’s under the mask?”
+In fact, words like “perverse,” “monster,” “humanly unacceptable,” harshly condemn your choices.
+Moving from the “inner judge” to a good and strict judge of the court, the words would be different — I think “complicated” instead of “perverse”.
+The same goes for the questions you ask, like the question: “Am I a monster?”
+It could be “What part of me is seeking this experience?” or “What’s under the mask?”

 2 ways to solve a problem

-My idea is that when we try to solve a problem or understand a situation, we could put “fictitious” questions or “smart” questions.
+My idea is that when we try to solve a problem or understand a situation, we can ask “fictitious” questions or “intelligent” questions.

 The first, the fictitious ones, do not lead to understanding, but to a right-wrong loop in which it is difficult to find a solution — we are stuck in a situation.
-We generate such a loop when we depend on the inner judge while choosing.
+We create such a loop when we rely on our inner judgement to make choices.

 Curiosity is the key to the latter, the “smart” ones; the ones that lead to understanding our inner dynamics.

-When we analyze our patterns, mechanisms and intentions, we can evaluate costs and benefits; and then we can decide an action without judging ourselves too hard.
+When we analyze our patterns, mechanisms and intentions, we can evaluate costs and benefits; and then we can choose an action without judging ourselves too much.

 Iris